makinacorpus/drupal-sf-dic/README.md

 dependencies[] = sf_dic
 ```

-Please note that this is required, this information being cached by Drupal, it
-allows this module to attempt finding ```MYMODULE.services.yml``` files
-without parsing all existing modules in your Drupal instance.

 You may also provide a valid ```composer.json``` (not required, but it would
 be a good practice to provide one).